Magento 2 on Kubernetes – how do I do that?Maciej Lewkowicz

 Step 1: Create a minimal Magento 2 deployment

-Naturally, we’ll need a container running Magento itself, so we might just as well start with it.
+We’ll need a container running Magento itself, so we might just as well start with that.

 But first, we need to go through some of the aspects one needs to consider when running any PHP web application on Kubernetes, to shed light on some architectural choices done in this article.